 Quantified proteins were ranked in order of abundance from the highest to least abundant to test the hypothesis that high abundant proteins were more likely to be modified because of a greater number of available modifiable sites (Figure 2).
 Although a large proportion of the haptenated proteins were from proteins present at high abundance, we observed the haptenation of proteins across the abundance range by DNCB, MCI and cinnamaldehyde, demonstrating that protein abundance is not the only single factor driving protein haptenation.

 Figure 2.
-Protein abundance (from most to least abundant) of proteins modified by each of the three chemical sensitisers in the keratinocyte cell (A) and ex vivo skin (B) lysates.
+Graphical representation of all the modified proteins identified with the keratinocyte cell (A) and ex vivo skin (B) lysates, ranked by their abundance which was based on their estimated protein concentration (fmol).
+The x-axis represents all of the proteins identified in each lysate from most abundant to least; the y-axis shows which of thoseproteins were modified by each of the three chemical sensitisers tested in this study..

 The total theoretical nucleophile concentrations within the HaCaT cell line and skin lysates were similar (19.0% of the keratinocyte and 18.6% of the skin proteome containing modifiable nucleophilic residues Lys, Arg, Cys, Tyr and His).
 The percentage nucleophile content within each protein identified in both keratinocytes and skin samples was calculated and the proteins ranked according to their nucleophile concentration (high to low).
-Mapping of sensitiser modified proteins to this ranked list showed no correlation between protein modification and nucleophile concentration (Figure 3).
+Mapping of sensitiser modified proteins to this ranked list showed a correlation between protein modification and nucleophile concentration within the HaCat cell lysates, but was not observed for the exvivo skin lysate data (Figure 3).

 Figure 3.
 Circular representation of the nucleophilic concentration of each protein identified within the keratinocyte (A) and ex vivo skin (B) lysates, from highest concentration moving clockwise to the lowest concentration of nucleophiles.
+Proteins that were modified by each of the adducts observed in this study are highlighted within these circular representations, to show the distribution of nucleophile concentration amongst the haptenated proteins.

 Across the haptenated peptides identified (haptenome), a total of 252 amino acid residues in HaCaT cell lysates were haptenated by DNCB, 210 by MCI, 98 by cinnamaldehyde and 1 by the non-sensitising chemical 6-methyl coumarin.
 In human skin lysates, 102 amino acid residues were haptenated by DNCB, 43 by MCI and 57 by cinnamaldehyde.
 No confirmed haptenated amino acids were found for 6-methyl coumarin.
 The percentage of haptenated residues observed for each sensitiser adduct as a proportion of the total number of each amino acid residue observed within each proteome were calculated (Figure 4).
 DNCB and the +99 adduct of MCI both modified the largest number of residues with a preference for lysine.
 The +113 and +115 adducts of MCI do not show any nucleophile preference, whilst cinnamaldehyde appears to modify a higher percentage of arginine and lysine residues.
-The cinnamaldehyde preference for formation of Schiff bases (in particular with arginine) was previously observed when using the model protein human serum albumin (Parkinson et al 2014).
+The cinnamaldehyde preference for formation of Schiff bases (in particular with arginine) was previously observed when using the model protein human serum albumin (Parkinson et al 2014a).
 This is particularly interesting since cinnamaldehyde reactivity has mainly been studied from the basis that Michael addition reaction with protein thiols is dominant (Roberts et al., 2007).
 For all chemicals tested, we detected a number of potential further sites of haptenation where the exact site of haptenation could not be confirmed from the fragmentation spectra.
 These modifications are shown as grey within Figure 4.

 Figure 4.
-Percentage of available nucleophilic residues haptenated by adducts of DNCB, MCI and Cinnamaldehyde.
+Percentage of available nucleophilic residues haptenated by adducts of DNCB, MCI and Cinnamaldehyde in the keratinocyte (A) and ex vivo skin (B) lysates.
 Grey bars indicate where the exact site of sensitiser modification could not be confirmed from the fragmentation spectra.